epincas/greenfield/README.md

 # Exercises to practice Apex

+## Exercise:
+Implement the below 2 challenges with apex only (i.e. without leveraging any standard functionality of Salesforce such as Roll-Up Summary Field, Process Builder or Flows).

 ### Challenge # 1:
 Create a counter field on the Case standard sObject that will count and display its number of associated children cases.
 When a new child case is added to the a parent case, the counter field should automatically be updated (same behaviour when a child case is removed from that parent).